-Looped styles of carpet such as berber should not be vacuumed with a beater brush, as it could loosen the fibers and cause the loops to have a “fuzzy” appearance.
-In addition, if there is a small strand of fiber that has pulled loose from the loops, it could become... wrapped around the beater bar and pulled with such force that it is pulled out of several rows, creating a run in the carpet.
+Looped styles of carpet such as Berber should not be vacuumed with a beater brush, as it could loosen the fibers and cause the loops to have a “fuzzy” appearance.
+Also, if there is a small strand of fiber that has pulled loose from the loops, it could become wrapped around the beater bar and pulled with such force that it is pulled out of several rows, creating a run in the carpet.

-Long frieze styles could also be damaged by a beater bar, in the event that the long strands of fiber become entangled in the brush.
+Long frieze styles could also be damaged by a beater bar, if the long strands of fiber become entangled in the brush.
 Carpet made from natural fibers such as wool should also never be vacuumed with a beater brush.

 Before you begin vacuuming your carpet, walk through the space looking for small objects on the carpet that are too big to be vacuumed up (such as small toy pieces, coins, paper clips, etc.).
 These items should be picked up by hand to avoid the possibility of their getting caught in the vacuum and impairing suction, or causing damage to the vacuum.

 As you vacuum your carpet, pass the vacuum cleaner back and forth slowly.
-When there are so many other chores and duties requiring your... time, I know it can be very tempting to move the vacuum as quickly as you can, in order to speed up the process.
+When there are so many other chores and duties requiring your time, it can be very tempting to move the vacuum as quickly as you can, to speed up the process.
 However, this does not allow the vacuum adequate time to pick up everything in the carpet fibers, and so it will not be as effective.

 Use the Attachments